trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 <!--

+### \[Medium\] Implementation of Tic-Tac-Toe game
+---
+> **Questions:** Implementation of Tic-Tac-Toe game
+>
+> Rules of the Game:
+>
+> - The game is to be played between two people.
+One of the player chooses ‘O’ and the other ‘X’ to mark their respective cells.
+> - The game starts with one of the players and the game ends when one of the players has one whole row/ column/ diagonal filled with his/her respective character (‘O’ or ‘X’).
+> - If no one wins, then the game is said to be draw.

 ### May 21, 2019 \[Hard\] Random Elements from Infinite Stream
 ---
 > **Question:** Randomly choosing a sample of k items from a list S containing n items, where n is either a very large or unknown number.
 Typically, n is too large to fit the whole list into main memory.